zhaoak/NOBODYMOVE/ui/windowing.md

 - sx,sy(numbers): x/y scale factors for text, 1 is normal scale
 - ox,oy(numbers): x/y origin offsets for text, 0 is no offset
 - kx, ky(numbers): x/y shearing factors

+### Button

+Button that can be activated using one of four inputs; `primary`, `secondary`, `tertiary`, and `cancel`.
+When the player presses the mouse/keyboard/gamepad button bound to one of these input types, the corresponding custom callback is triggered.
+(Note that if the button is on the keyboard or mouse, the player must also be hovering over the button.)
+The `textContent` table is formatted in the same way as it is for a textbox element.

 # How to use